micro-fan/fan/docs/sync_config.md

 # Synchronous services helper

 The main goal of the helper to provide integration of synchronous services with the discovery service.
-You must use heartbeats to keep connection with zookeeper, so it's required to use separate threads or processes (comments?).
+You must use heartbeats to keep connection with zookeeper, so they will live either in a separate thread or a process.
-Since wsgi services can be terminated/restarted at any time - it's a better choice to keep the functionality in a separate process (which functionality?).
+As an example, wsgi services can be terminated/restarted at any time - so hearbeat should be performed in a separate process.

-Ideally the helper should:
+The services functionality:

-* Read their own config
+* To read their own config
-* Launch a synchronous service
+* To launch a synchronous service
-* Check a synchronous service state, let's say calling ping/status methods
+* To register service in discovery
-* Register service in discovery
+* To check a synchronous service state, let's say calling ping/status methods

 Other responsibilities of the helper are config generation from templates, sending information to the discovery service, and watching for changes.